2007 Open Canada Cup

-The 2007 Open Canada Cup was the 10th edition of the Canadian Soccer League's open league cup tournament running from July through early September.
+The 2007 Open Canada Cup was the 10th edition of the Canadian Soccer League's open league cup tournament, running from July through early September.
 Trois-Rivières Attak defeated Columbus Clan F.C.
 3-0 in the final played at Cove Road Stadium, London, Ontario.
-It was the Attak's first Open Canada Cup title and marked the first time in the tournament's history where a Quebec club won.
-The 2007 tournament was significant as it featured for the first time professional and amateur teams from Ontario, Quebec, and British Columbia.
+It was the Attak's first Open Canada Cup title and marked the first time in the tournament's history that a Quebec club won.
+The 2007 tournament was significant as it featured, for the first time professional and amateur teams from Ontario, Quebec, and British Columbia.